markfinger/webpack-watcher/README.md

 A wrapper around webpack compilers which:
 - improves performance by writing to an in-memory filesystem
-- watches the files and continually regenerates the bundles in the background
+- watches the files and continually recompiles the bundles in the background
 - provides a callback interface to detect when a bundle:
+  - has completed the compilation process
-  - has been invalidated
+  - has been invalidated by the watcher
-  - has produced an error
+  - has produced errors during the compilation process
-  - has completed
-  - is ready to write to disk

 ## Basic usage